mwcz/mwcz/README.md

 Hi, I'm Michael Clayton.

  - I'm currently a software engineer at [Red Hat](https://www.redhat.com/), working primarily on the [Red Hat Customer Portal](https://access.redhat.com/), and have been working in the field since 2004.
- - These days I'm writing lots of [Rust](https://clayto.com/tags/rust/) these days and loving it.
+ - These days I'm writing lots of [Rust](https://clayto.com/tags/rust/) and loving it.
  - I build a lot of Web Components for the [PatternFly Elements](https://github.com/patternfly/patternfly-elements) project.
  - I co-founded [Scripta Games](https://scripta.co/) with [Jared Sprague](https://github.com/jared-sprague), where we build video-games.
  - I co-host [Open Jam](https://openjam.io/), an annual game jam with open-source roots.